cornelisse/iCargo-API/README.md

 This specification describes the following topics:
 *  [Capabilities](#capabilities), an overview of the functionality;
 *  [Information model](#model), required for addressing (REST) resources and describes how the resources and their status shall be modelled in a knowledge base;
-*  [Generic specification](), applicable for all API calls such as mandatory HTTP-header attributes and the path structure of the URL;
+*  [Generic specification](#generic), applicable for all API calls such as mandatory HTTP-header attributes and the path structure of the URL;
-*  [Access restrictions](), authorisation requirements related to the different types and roles identified for an actor;
+*  [Access restrictions](#access), authorisation requirements related to the different types and roles identified for an actor;
-*  [Function specific specification](), a detailed description for each HTTP call of the path to a resource, how to use the header attributes and the expected result.
+*  [Function specific specification](#specific), a detailed description for each HTTP call of the path to a resource, how to use the header attributes and the expected result.

-## <name="capabilities"></a>Capabilities
+## <a name="capabilities"></a>Capabilities
 The Entity-centric Services interface [IES] supports the following [entity-centric](docs/entity.md) specific capabilities of an Access Point:
 *  To create and register an entity;
 *  To search for an entity and discover which Access Points can provide information;